California Condor Humerus Bone Replica

 Description

-The humerus is the bone in a bird’s upper arm that connects to the pectoral girdle and is a key part of the bird’s wing skeleton.
-The humerus is a vital part of a bird’s skeleton because it connects the forelimb to the pectoral girdle and withstands the forces of flight.
 The humerus’s length is a variable that allows birds to have a variety of wing shapes.
 When a bird is at rest, the humerus is close to the thoracic cavity.
 The supracoracoideus and superficial pectoral muscles attach to opposite sides of the humerus, allowing the bird to raise and lower its wing.

 Birds have the same basic bones in their wings as humans have in their arms, including the humerus, radius, and ulna.
 However, natural selection has modified these bones for flight, so birds’ “hand” bones have shrunk and merged.
-Bird bones are extremely light to help the bird fly more easily.
-Some birds have hollow bones, with larger birds having more air-filled bones that are generally thinner.

-The adult California condor or Gymnogyps californianus is a uniform black with the exception of large triangular patches or bands of white on the underside of the wings.
+The adult California condor is a uniform black with the exception of large triangular patches or bands of white on the underside of the wings.
 Gymnogyps californianus has gray legs and feet, an ivory-colored bill, a frill of black feathers surrounding the base of the neck, and brownish red eyes.

 The juvenile is mostly a mottled dark brown with blackish coloration on the head.
 It has mottled gray instead of white on the underside of its flight feathers.